Mark 8:27-38

 ἀκολουθείτω: PAImpv 3s, ἀκολουθέω, 1) to follow one who precedes, join him as his attendant, accompany him 2) to join one as a disciple, become or be his disciple 2a) side with his party

-1. I apologize for the male language.
+2. I apologize for the male language.
 In a refined translation, I would strive to make this more gender-inclusive, but since it is singular and since saying “If anyone wants … that one must …” sounds so different from plain speech, I’m translating this literally at this point.

-2. For those of us who read this story two millennia after the fact, the referent for “taking up a cross” is the crucifixion of Jesus.
+3. For those of us who read this story two millennia after the fact, the referent for “taking up a cross” is the crucifixion of Jesus.
 Perhaps we can assume that was the case for Mark’s readers as well, especially since Jesus has just made the first disclosure about his impending death.
 Within the narrative itself, however, this is a curious reference.
 What did it mean – prior to the crucifixion of Jesus – to “take up your cross”?
 Even in disclosing his impending death, Jesus only says that he will be killed, not crucified on a cross.
-Did this phrase have meaning prior to Jesus’ crucifixion, or it is only meaningful as a post-crucifixion text – which would indicate that it is not a direct, real-time quote of what Jesus said?
+Did this phrase have meaning prior to Jesus’ crucifixion, or it is only meaningful as a post-crucifixion text – which might indicate that it is not a direct, real-time quote of what Jesus said?

 35ὃς γὰρ ἐὰν θέλῃ τὴν ψυχὴν αὐτοῦ σῶσαι ἀπολέσει αὐτήν: ὃς δ' ἂν